 MssqlMerge is an easy to use diff & merge tool for Microsoft SQL Server databases.
 This tool allows users to compare and import/export the most common database programming objects and the data between any two databases.
 Supported SQL Server versions are 2008, 2008R2, 2012, 2014, 2016, 2017, 2019 and SQL Azure.
 MssqlMerge can run in two modes - basic free version and paid Pro mode that provides extended functionality and overcomes limitations of the free version.

-Free version allows to compare table definitions, diff and merge views, functions and stored procedures.
-It also provides basic data diff and merge facilities, allowing to compare table contents, merge the whole records or only required columns for chosen records.
+Free version allows a user to compare table definitions, diff and merge views, functions and stored procedures.
+It also provides basic data diff and merge facilities, allowing you to compare table contents, merge whole records, or only specific required columns for chosen records.

-Download installation package, install and run.
-On the first run it will ask you to choose which application mode would you prefer - Free, Pro Trial or to activate purchased key for Pro.
+Download the installation package, install and run it.
+On the first run it will ask you to choose which application mode would you prefer - Free, Pro Trial, or to activate Pro with a key that you have purchased.

-Rest of this demo applicable both for Free and Pro.
-In case if some screenshot has changes between Free and Pro - you can switch which one you want to see using toggle under the picture.
+The rest of this demo is applicable both for Free and Pro.
+In the case where a screenshot has differences between Free and Pro - you can switch which one you want to see using toggle under the picture.

 In the main application window, click 'Open Database(s) (Ctrl+O)' toolbar button to open required databases: